Objectives and competences

 Basic knowledge of primary and high school mathematics

-Additional information on implementation and assessment Written exam (composed of theoretical and empirical part) (100 %)
+Additional information on implementation and assessment Written exam (100%)

 at least 1/2 of the maximum scores at the written exam